pingleware/pingleware-contracts/contracts/scm/README.md

 ## End User

-# Blockchain in Supply Chain Management
+# Blockchain News in Supply Chain Management
 Read more at https://blockchain.news/search/Supply%20Chain%20Management

 ## IOTA On How Distributed Ledger Technology Will Transform Supply Chain